catfmradio4/cr-protect-crak-3.5.1-or-something-idk/README.md

-not obfuscated. take a look for ur self if you want
+not obfuscated. take a look for Ur self if you want NOT gui version.